Ukalus/Golden-Dawn-Sun-Editor/README.md

 - Its a NARC Archive file that has compressed (some) files inside!
 - some of the files have the same compression used in .cbmdl files (LZ40)
 - Some Models have weird Proportions (like very a small head) <- still has to be figured out why

-# IMPORTANT NOTE 16 Dec 2023:

-It turns out you can unpack even narc files inside the NITRO file system with tinke. as far as i can see this works only 1 layer deep and after unpacking there are still some narcs left. cbarc files are also not unpacked so it might still be usefull to write a tool for unpacking myself.

-you can open the unpacked folder just twice or thrice to unpack the nested narcs but this is really annoying

-narcs left after unpacking the entire rom with tinke:

-./unpacked_rom/mapdata/wldmap/worldmap.narc/worldobject.narc
-./unpacked_rom/mapdata/wldmap/worldmap.narc/worldtex.narc
-./unpacked_rom/flmodel/djinn02.narc/djinn02.narc
-./unpacked_rom/flmodel/f_tprn_arw.narc/f_tprn_arw.narc
-./unpacked_rom/flmodel/chibi_col_04.narc/niru.narc

-after unpacking it twice

-./unpacked_rom/flmodel/djinn02.narc/djinn02.narc/djinn02.narc
-./unpacked_rom/flmodel/chibi_col_04.narc/niru.narc/niru.narc

-cbarcs left after unpacking the entire rom with tinke

-All
-*Also seems like only enemys are stored in cbarc files.. interesting